Jet Ski

 Jet Ski is the brand name of a personal watercraft (PWC) manufactured by Kawasaki, a Japanese company.
 The term is often used generically to refer to any type of personal watercraft used mainly for recreation, and it is also used as a verb to describe the use of any type of PWC.

-A runabout-style PWC typically carries 3 people seated in a configuration like a typical bicycle or motorcycle.
+A runabout-style PWC typically carries one to three people seated in a configuration like a typical bicycle or motorcycle.